Quickstart

 Create Your First SessionCopied!

-Let's create a simple script that launches a session and visits a webpage.
+Let's create a simple script that launches and then releases a Steel session:

 import Steel from 'steel-sdk';